bpetermann/react-native-shopping-cart/README.md

 - Just learning react native by rebuilding my [shopping-cart](https://github.com/bpetermann/shopping-cart) project
 - The purpose of this project is to gain familiarity with React Native development through a small demo application
-- There isn't too much functionality built in.
-You can add products to the cart, search for products, and sort them by category
+- You can like products, add them to your cart, view a single product and so on.
 - Since I don't currently have access to an iOS system, I can't determine how the app will appear on iOS devices
 - The main focus lies on app development, causing the styling to be less suitable for web